sanketsw/generator-jhipster-webapp-ui/README.md

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

+I wrote a yeoman module on top of this jhipster project to create some customizable UI and REST API based on templates.
+My module creates commonly used standard UI components such as accordion, panel grids, matrix, add buttons, list group - to name a few.
+It also creates REST API, APIs for navigations to parent screen, Service methods in Angular Factories and a new customised UI screen.
+Since it uses template based approach, more and more components and complex REST API can be added as we go.

+The creator needs to specify the settings in a JSON file about which components needs to be used and how the data should be accessed by that components. e.g. specify that i want to use an Accordion and the data should come from Study entity.   or specify that i want to create a new REST API that will get all the Plates in a given study.

 # Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed: